 But once more, with DuckDuckGo, we find a search engine trying to imply a monopoly on privacy-protected use.
 It’s like all those competing for the privacy market want to try and pretend they’re the only option when they know they’re not.
 That, to me, suggests that they’re using privacy protection as a marketing tool, and that’s not the same as being inherently committed to it.

-DuckDuckGo undeniably looks attractive, and it seems, perhaps courtesy of its rather unusual and viral name, the most likely to grow into a bigger force in the market.
+However, DuckDuckGo undeniably looks attractive, and it seems, perhaps courtesy of its rather unusual and viral name and Gabriel Weinberg’s considerable PR savvy, the most likely to grow into a bigger force in the market.

 Ask (with Ask Eraser) and Blekko have also provided privacy-focused options for Web search, but Blekko is currently inactive, and I wouldn’t trust Ask as far as the recycle bin.

 By July 2018, the date of the most recent update to this article, it has become the fashion to launch pretty much any search-related project as a “private search engine”.
 Some options, such as Search Encrypt, have been listed as malware, and others are little more than a front for affiliate marketers or MLM bods.
 One hilarious “private search provider” can currently be found plugging overpriced, pull-the-other-one fitness products on Facebook.
 “Private search” has gone beyond “gimmick”, and appears to be rapidly wading into scam territory.